 - Ten million of those are behind on their payments.

 - 7.8 million of the country’s 60 million residents have taken out a combined R 225 billion of loans without collateral, primarily for short-term needs such as furniture and urgent family care.

 - 2/3 of customers pay more than 25% of their net income to service their loans.

 - Many find themselves in debt because they lack financial education.
-They are lured by banks, cell phones companies and furniture and clothing stores into making loans, acquire credit cards with increasing overdraft facilities and buying things they can’t afford.
+They are lured by banks, cell phone companies, and furniture and clothing stores into making loans, acquiring credit cards with increasing overdraft facilities, and buying things they can’t afford.

 - Many people are lured into pyramid schemes to increase their money fast, and they always lose all of their investments.